Artifacts

 Create an artifact version

-• Keep track of specific artifact versions linked to a workflow run.
+• Keeping track of specific artifact versions linked to a workflow run.

-• Automatically deploy newer versions of artifacts to different environments as part of automated workflows.
+• Automatically deploying newer versions of artifacts to different environments as part of automated workflows.

 To create an artifact version: